carpentries-incubator/singulairty-introduction/_episodes/07-singularity-images-building.md

 ~~~
 {: .language-bash}

 These first two lines define where to _bootstrap_ our image from.
 Why can't we just put some application binaries into a blank image?
 Any applications or tools that we want to run will need to interact with standard system libraries and potentially a wide range of other libraries and tools.
 These need to be available within the image and we therefore need some sort of operating system as the basis for our image.
 The most straightforward way to achieve this is to start from an existing base image containing an operating system.
 In this case, we're going to start from a minimal Ubuntu 20.04 Linux Docker image.
-Note that we're using a Docker image as the basis for creating a Singularity image.
-This demonstrates the flexibility in being able to start from different types of images when creating a new Singularity image.
+Note that we're using a Docker image as the basis for creating a Apptainer image.
+This demonstrates the flexibility in being able to start from different types of images when creating a new Apptainer image.

-The `Bootstrap: docker` line is similar to prefixing an image path with `docker://` when using, for example, the `singularity pull` command.
+The `Bootstrap: docker` line is similar to prefixing an image path with `docker://` when using, for example, the `apptainer pull` command.
 A range of [different bootstrap options](https://sylabs.io/guides/3.5/user-guide/definition_files.html#preferred-bootstrap-agents) are supported. `From: ubuntu:20.04` says that we want to use the `ubuntu` image with the tag `20.04` from Docker Hub.

 Next we have the `%post` section of the definition file: